-* Dollar flat after four days of declines
+* Dollar ekes out gain after four days of declines

 * Pound reverses course, rises on report about Brexit deal